-Classic sloppy joes made healthy in 30 minutes and under 45g carbs with bun included.
+One-pan classic sloppy joes made healthy!
 A great make ahead for lunch at work or leftovers.

 Healthy Homemade Sloppy Joe Recipe

 - 1 cup Chopped Carrots (= 2 large carrots)

 - ½ cup Chopped Yellow Onion (= ½ small onion or 1 teaspoon powder)

 - 1 cup Chopped Red Bell Pepper (= 1 large bell pepper)

 - 1 cup Chopped Zucchini (= 1 medium zucchini)

 - 2 Large Garlic Cloves (or ½ teaspoon powder)